DenGuleDansker/MovieDatabase/README.md

 # Movie Database Application

 This is a Movie Database application built with .NET 8 and Blazor.
-It fetches movie data from an external API and provides a user-friendly interface to browse, search, and manage a movie wishlist.
+It fetches movie data from an external API from https://www.themoviedb.org/ and provides a user-friendly interface to browse, and manage a movie wishlist.

 ## Requirements